-Use this page to find answers to the most Frequently Asked Question about our library.
+Use this page to find answers to the most Frequently Asked Question about our Library and Learning Centre.
 If your question is research related check out our Research FAQs

 How do I access print articles that are at the other campus?

 If you cannot physically visit the other campus you can request the article using the Intercampus Article Request form.
 We will email you a copy of the article via Office 365.
 For more information please see Intercampus Loans.

 Your student ID card is also your library card.
 In order to borrow materials, you must be a currently registered student at Douglas College.
 Student cards are produced by the Enrolment Services.
 If you are not current student please see the information on becoming a community borrower.

 How long may I keep a book or video that I borrowed?

 The regular loan period for books and films is two weeks and will automatically renew for another two weeks if there is no other request for that item.
 For exceptions see the full list of loan periods.

 I am not a student or an employee at Douglas College.
 Is it possible to get a library card?

 Yes, you can apply for a community borrower's card that would allow you to borrow materials from Douglas College.